sdziallas/comp55/docs/labs/12-Hash.md

 In COMP 53,
-you may have some faint recollection of what a hashtable is, which was a data structure that would compute a **hash** based on a value, and then use that hashed value as index to be used to locate the index in an array.
+you may have some faint recollection of what a hashtable is, which was a data structure that would compute a **hash** based on a value, and then use that hashed value as an index to be used to locate the index in an array.
-Hashtables allowed us to search and store items into a collection in constant O(1) time, which means that no matter the size of the hashtable, you would be able to count on the running time not increasing (as long as the number of buckets is roughly equal to the number of items and you have a full hash function yada yada)
+Hashtables allowed us to search and store items into a collection in constant O(1) time, which means that no matter the size of the hashtable, you would be able to count on the running time not increasing (as long as the number of buckets is roughly equal to the number of items and you have a full hash function yada-yada)

 ## Why didn't they just call it a hashtable then?